 Reducer Final phase (tears down the reduce task and outputs the reduce state to HDFS if required)

-To perform a total order sort, one needs to override the default shuffle behavior by providing a custom partitioner, a custom sort specification (e.g., numeric/alphanumeric increasingdecreasing, and a combinerotea combiner is not required for a total order sort but make the MapReduce job more efficient.
+To perform a total order sort, one needs to override the default shuffle behavior by providing a custom partitioner, a custom sort specification (e.g., numeric/alphanumeric increasing/decreasing), and a combiner.
+Note that a combiner is not required for a total order sort but makes the MapReduce job more efficient.

 Figure 1: Anatomy of a MapReduce Job from input data to output data via map, shuffle, and reduce steps.